sudokhan112/Learning-Git/README.md

 Then force push this branch to origin where the original branch was:

-`git push -f origin dar/naz-branch-thread-MA-4918-backup`
+`git push -f origin messed-up-branch`